Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * Engine patches for the SoyJuice descent modules and service module.
 The descent modules now have Isp curves like Sepratrons, and their TWRs match.
 If you have the latest version of Landertron (0.11), the engines can be set to automatically fire just before landing, just like the Soyuz.
 If BahamutoD's Animated Engines is installed, the Edamame service module's engine cover will automatically respond to the activation and deactivation of the engine.
 * Tags for the stock searching system and constraints for part tests.
 * Tech tree adjustments, both for stock and Community Tech Tree.
+* A texture-name-fixing patch for the Radish decoupler.
 * Thermal updates so that the capsules match stock capsules, and so that the discrete heat shield, the Radish, and the Spud match stock heat shields.
 (They also properly support the 1.0.x updates for Deadly Reentry, I think.)
 * WindowShine reflections for the solar panels (sadly, getting shiny windows requires modifications to the textures themselves, which is not happening until Orion comes back).
 * A "backup" RPM config, in case people forget (or rather, so that people aren't forced to remember) to change HGR/Spaces/SoyInt/internal2_RPM**.txt** to a **.cfg** file.